 Modern smartphones are undoubtedly a concentrate of technology, integrating many sensors inside them that improve the various supporting features.
 Just think of the accelerometer, gyroscope and on some specimens even a thermometer.
-But many always live the fear of being spied on, of being the center of attention of some attacker, so much so that they are the first to download Android security patches on their terminal, indeed, they base the purchase of a smartphone precisely on this. factor, or rather on the attention and speed that the company reserves in terms of firmware security.
+But many always live the fear of being spied on, of being the center of attention of some attacker, so much so that they are the first to download the Android security patches on their terminal, indeed, they base the purchase of a smartphone on this. factor, or rather on the attention and speed that the company reserves in terms of firmware security.

-Therefore, net of the advantages offered by sensors, such as being able to accurately know our position and the steps we have taken during the day, someone may feel the need to disable all these sensors and related information, which are often free. access to the many applications installed on our smartphone, which could then be used to spy on us for commercial purposes.
+Therefore, net of the advantages offered by sensors, such as being able to accurately know our position and the steps we have taken during the day, someone may feel the need to deactivate all these sensors and related information, which are often free. access to the many applications installed on our smartphone, which could then be used to spy on us for commercial purposes.